rust-lang/book/nostarch/chapter06.md

 }
 ```

-A `match` that only cares about executing code when the value is `Some`
+Listing 6-6: A `match` that only cares about executing code when the value is
+`Some`

 If the value is `Some`, we print out the value in the `Some` variant by binding
 the value to the variable `max` in the pattern.
 We don’t want to do anything